Village of the Damned (1995 film): Shooting

 Carpenter said his relationship with the studio was "a good marriage, because we all had the same goals in mind...we all knew what story we wanted to tell.
 I can't tell you how impressed I am with Universal; the way they treated me, you can't get better than that."

 Unlike its predecessor, the film was shot in widescreen color.
 Lloyd Paseman of The Register-Guard said that the shooting in widescreen color and the fact that major actors such as Christopher Reeve, Mark Hamill and Kirstie Alley were a part of the film made it so that the film was "anything but cheap".

 Additional graphic violence was added in the remake.
-The children cause one adult to kill herself by stabbing herself with a scalpel and another adult to immolate herself.
+The children cause one adult, Dr. Susan Verner (Alley) to kill herself by stabbing herself with a scalpel and another adult, Sarah (Pippa Pearthree), to immolate herself.

-"It was fun to do a drama like Village, as opposed to In The Mouth of Madness, which had a little edge to it," said Carpenter.
+"It was fun to do a drama like Village, as opposed to In the Mouth of Madness, which had a little edge to it", said Carpenter.
 "This is more straight.
 This is more a baby-boomer, middle-class kind of a movie.
 There's nothing wrong with that; I just hadn't done one of those in a long time.
 If you make a movie over $10 million, you have got to try to reach out to the broadest audience you can find.
 If you make it under $10 million, you're able to make it more quirky, more daring, more subversive, if you want to use that word.
 That's the joy of low-budget filmmaking.
 You can be tough, you can be down, you can be all sorts of things that from a business standpoint you can't do when you get over a certain budget."

 If the children applied moderate psychic powers, their pupils would have the appearance of being green or red, and the color became a bright white when they applied strong psychic powers.

 Charlotte Gravenor, the hairstylist, bleached the hair of the actors who played the children, and then applied white hairspray to their hair.
 This made them appear like aliens.
 Bruce Nicholson and Greg Nicotero applied a special effect where the eye pupil colors change when the children seize control of the adults.